-The Viking Completion Grant program will annually award 50 to 75 microgrants to seniors with high academic merit who are most at risk for dropping out.
+The Viking Completion Grant program generously established by Kim Gassett-Schiller ’83, ‘18H and Philip Schiller aims to annually award 50 to 75 microgrants of up to $6,500 each to university seniors with high academic merit who are most at risk for dropping out.
 The program will combine this financial support with ongoing coaching to encourage awardees’ successful on-time completion.

 To select awardees judiciously, the Viking Completion Grants will enact strict eligibility criteria, a comprehensive application process, a pay-it-forward philosophy, concrete post-award milestones and intensive coaching to ensure that grant recipients successfully cross the commencement stage.

 - Undergraduate students with 30 credits or fewer remaining to graduate

 - Cumulative grade point average of 3.0 or higher, with professional judgment for extenuating circumstances in cases of a lower GPA; for instance, if a student’s academic performance is negatively impacted by work

 - Within a year of graduating as documented by academic major credit requirements and verified by the Student Navigation Center

 - Documented financial need as shown by the Free Application for Federal Student Aid (FAFSA)

 - Utilized all available aid, including Pell, Direct Student Loans (subsidized and unsubsidized) and other applicable loans (e.g., Nursing, Massachusetts No Interest)